dwaite/connect/openid-connect-4-identity-assurance/introduction.md

 This specification defines an extension to OpenID Connect [@!OpenID] to address the use case of strong identity verification of a natural person in accordance with certain laws.
 Examples include Anti Money Laundering Laws, Telecommunication Acts, Anti Terror Laws, and regulations on trust services, such as eIDAS [@?eIDAS].

-In such use cases, the Relying Parties (RPs) need to know the assurance level of the Claims about the End-User attested by the OpenID Connect Providers (OPs) along with evidence related to the identity verification process.
+In such use cases, the Relying Parties (RPs) need to know the assurance level of the Claims about the End-User attested by the OpenID Connect Providers (OPs) or any other trusted source along with evidence related to the identity verification process.

 The `acr` Claim, as defined in Section 2 of the OpenID Connect specification [@!OpenID], is suited to attest information about the authentication performed in a OpenID Connect transaction.
 But identity assurance requires a different representation for the following reason: authentication is an aspect of an OpenID Connect transaction while identity assurance is a property of a certain Claim or a group of Claims and several of them will typically be conveyed to the RP as the result of an OpenID Connect transaction.